 Superfund investment strategies and performance were firmly under the spotlight during the Royal Commission into Finance and Banking.
-As a result, a raft of recommendations are being enacted, and these will give Australians more certainty and peace of mind.
+As a result, a raft of recommendations and changes to superannuation are being enacted, and these will give Australians more certainty and peace of mind.

 By Julie Nipperess